 Coalition deal set to make Takaichi Japan’s first female PM

-Right-wing Japan Innovation Party says it will support the governing LDP, allowing Sanae Takaichi to be voted in as leader.
+Right-wing Japan Innovation Party signs coalition deal with governing LDP, opening way for Takaichi to win vote.

-Hardline conservative Sanae Takaichi appears set to become Japan’s first female premier as the governing Liberal Democratic Party (LDP) prepares to sign a coalition deal.
+Hardline conservative Sanae Takaichi is set to become Japan’s first female premier after her governing Liberal Democratic Party (LDP) signed a coalition deal with a right-wing partner party.

-Hirofumi Yoshimura, coleader of the Japan Innovation Party, known as Ishin, said on Monday that his right-wing party was prepared to back a Takaichi premiership, providing the LDP with the support it needs to remain in power.
+Takaichi and Hirofumi Yoshimura, co-leader of the Japan Innovation Party, known as Ishin, signed the coalition agreement in front of reporters at 6pm local time (09:00 GMT) on Monday evening.

 Recommended Storieslist of 4 items